 Coffee Table Fortune Teller Box Tutorial by Sarah Whitmire

-Filed under Design Team, DT Recommendations, Tutorials
+Filed under Art Projects, Design Team, DT Recommendations, Tutorials

-Alpha Stamps Design Team Member Sarah Whitmire has provided an easy to follow tutorial for you to make a beautiful coffee table fortune teller box of your own!
+Sarah Whitmire has provided an easy to follow tutorial for you to make a beautiful coffee table fortune teller box of your own!

-Tim Holtz Large Game Spinners,
+Tim Holtz Large Game Spinners

-6 Empty matchboxes,
+6 Empty matchboxes

-Acrylic paint,
+Acrylic paint

 Color Box chalks (matte ink pad ink)